junxit/us-congress-bills-111/metadata.md

 - 2009-03-26 — Introduced in Senate
 - 2009-03-26 — Referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S3933)
 - 2009-03-26 — Sponsor introductory remarks on measure.
 (CR S3933)
+- 2009-04-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-04-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2009-04-20 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment and with a preamble.
+Without written report.
+- 2009-04-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 48.